Athiradi Padai

 Athiradi Padai in Tamil / Samaram in Telugu is a 1994 Indian bilingual action film directed by R. K. Selvamani.
-The film stars Rahman, Suman, and Roja whilst Lakshmi, Vijayakumar and Silk Smitha play supporting roles.
+The film stars Rahman, Suman, and Roja with Lakshmi, Vijayakumar and Silk Smitha play supporting roles.
 It was released on 10 February 1994.

 Plot

 The film is loosely based on an acid attack on Chandralekha IAS.

 IAS officer Chitralekha (Lakshmi) refuses to clear public land at low price to Adhiseshan (Puneet Issar).
 Adiseshan gave 30 crores to CM Ramachandra Moorthy (Kota srinivasa Rao/Vinu Chakravarthy) Adiseshan tries to halt investigation by throwing acid on Chitralekha's face, sending goons to attack her daughter Bharathi (Roja), giving sedated chocolate to Chitra's younger daughter and humiliating her in public.
 When the IAS officer refuses to back down, Adiseshan kills her by hanging and makes it look like suicide.

 Bharathi (Roja) receives a courier containing evidences of Adiseshan and politicians scam.
 She plans to expose this to the public through press meet.
 But another politician (Mansoor Ali Khan) who promised to help her betrays and her younger sister is raped and killed by Adiseshan.
 She kills Mansoor Ali Khan in rage and sentenced to prison.
 She also finds her father (Vijayakumar) is in prison on false case.

 In prison, she suffers unnecessary torture at hands of police and finally she joins rahman's gang and uncovers the truth.
 Finally she kills Adiseshan (Puneet Issar).